jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 The **Name** is a simple name you can use to find this application the next time you come back to the Bluemix dashboard. **Host** partially defines the URL (the rest comes from Bluemix itself) that lets you access your new app from the Internet.
 As you probably guessed, this URL must be unique, since the URL space is shared among all users.
 In *Selected Plans*, leave **Liberty for Java™** as *Default* and **Datacache** as *Free.*

 That's all there is to it!
-It takes a short while for the application to start up, but once it does, a tile on the dashboard shows it running.
+You'll be taken to your app's overview page.
+It takes a short while for the application to start up, but once it does, click on your app's route to see it running:

-![An example app panel][51]

-Click on the app launch icon to open your already Internet-visible, running application.

 ![A running web application][10]